GSA-TTS/datagov-brokerpak-eks/README.md

 brokerpak](https://github.com/pivotal/cloud-service-broker/blob/master/docs/brokerpak-specification.md#service-yaml-flie)
 will be invoked for end-to-end testing of the brokerpak's service offerings.

-You can also manually interact with the broker using the [`eden` OSBAPI client](https://github.com/starkandwayne/eden)
+You can also manually interact with the broker using the [`cloud-service-broker client` sub-command](https://github.com/cloudfoundry/cloud-service-broker#commands) or the [`eden` OSBAPI client](https://github.com/starkandwayne/eden)

 ### Shutting the brokerpak down